-The fluctuation of the mass distribution in the universe is described by $\delta=(\rho-\bar{\rho})/\bar{\rho}$, where $\rho$ is the matter density, $\bar{\rho}$ is the mean matter density. $\delta$ represents the underdense and overdense regions in our universe.
-Using the Limber approximation, the gravitational potential $\Phi$ is related to the matter fluctuation $\delta$ by the Poission equation,
+The fluctuation of the mass distribution in the Universe is described by $\delta=(\rho-\bar{\rho})/\bar{\rho}$, where $\rho$ is the matter density, $\bar{\rho}$ is the mean matter density, and $\delta$ represents the underdense and overdense regions in our Universe.
+Using the Limber approximation, the gravitational potential $\Phi$ is related to the matter fluctuation $\delta$ by the Poisson equation,

 where $H_0$ is the present value of the Hubble parameter, $a$ is the scale factor, and $\Omega_m$ is the matter density parameter.
-To use the analogy of the Poisson equation in 2-dimensional projected space, the lensing potential ($\Psi$) is defined as follows,
+To use the analogy of the Poisson equation in two-dimensional projected space, the lensing potential ($\Psi$) is defined as follows:

-where $r$ is the comoving distance to the source, $\vec{\theta}$ is the 2-dimensional angular coordinate of the source, and $r'$ is the comoving distance to the lens. $\Psi$ is the weighted integral of the gravitational potential along the line of sight from the source to the observer.
+where $r$ is the comoving distance to the source, $\vec{\theta}$ is the two-dimensional angular coordinate of the source, and $r'$ is the comoving distance to the lens. $\Psi$ is the weighted integral of the gravitational potential along the line of sight from the source to the observer.
 The weight is determined by the relative distance between the source, lens, and observer.